 Rachel founded GEMS (Girls Educational and Mentoring Services) at her kitchen table with just 30 dollars and a borrowed computer.
 Since then, she and GEMS have transformed the lives of thousands of girls by offering love and practical support.

-Rachel and GEMS have also pushed through more child-friendly laws and systems, including New York’s Safe Harbor Act – the first law in the US giving children who have been forced to sell sex the right to support and protection, instead of punishment.
+Rachel and GEMS have also pushed through more child-friendly laws and systems, including The New York Safe Harbor Act – the first law in the US giving children who have been forced to sell sex the right to support and protection, instead of punishment.

 Rachel’s fight has brought about a change in society, from treating the girls affected as criminals, to seeing them as victims, and then survivors and leaders.